barcek/sprk/README.md

 # sprk

-Sprk is a customizable command line tool core, similar in concept to the `argparse` module in the Python standard library.
-It's intended as a versatile template to be extended and adapted by the user from any directory and to any degree as circumstances and needs change.
+Sprk is a versatile command line tool, similar in concept to the `argparse` module in the Python standard library.
+It's intended as a template to be extended and adapted by the user from any directory and to any degree as circumstances and needs change.
 It does everything by default with a single source file.

 - [Getting started](#getting-started)
     - [The basic tool](#the-basic-tool)